-Borrowings with original maturities greater than one year primarily consist of unsecured borrowings from affiliates and hybrid financial instruments with embedded derivatives.
-These unsecured borrowings from affiliates are callable with maturities of 13 months or more from when it is called.
+Borrowings with original maturities greater than one year primarily consist of unsecured borrowings from the Parent and hybrid financial instruments with embedded derivatives.
+These unsecured borrowings from Parent are callable with maturities of 13 months or more from when it is called.

 Hybrid instruments with embedded derivatives are carried at fair value under the fair value option (see Note 4).